Yotane/credit-fraud-spend-intelligence/README.md

+Perfect!
+Now I have all the context needed.
+Here is the updated README with proper background and EDA analysis before the key results:

+---

 # Credit Fraud & Spend Intelligence

 **What behavioral and demographic patterns predict high spending, and do fraudulent transactions mimic those same patterns or have clearly different signatures?**